 In addition to the GIS based prospectivity modelling, economic modelling of the output targets allowed the explorers to take into account financial cost and potential return on their exploration targets.
 This was done by calculating the exploration risk by combining the geological probability of success with the cost of exploration and reward from development.
 This economic modelling allowed the identification of the highly prospective targets that have the best returns in an exploration portfolio and has allowed the explorers to selectively increase or decrease their holdings to maximise exploration expenditure.

 Our modelling has shown that VMS copper-gold mineralisation remains an attractive economic target for exploration in Oman.
-Other models for minerals and metals related to the Ophiolite belt are currently in progress and will be used to target new business opportunities and expand current businesses.

 During the early part of 2016, several of our team were heavily involved with a large country-wide database development and prospectivity analysis project in Oman.
-A number of commodities were modelled and for several of the lower value bulk commodities (e.g. limestone and silica sand) economic and infrastructure spatial analyses were also performed to determine which known deposits and exploration opportunities would be most beneficial in project portfolio.
+A number of commodities were modelled and for several of the lower value bulk commodities (e.g. limestone and silica sand) economic and infrastructure spatial analyses were also performed, to determine which known deposits and exploration opportunities would be most beneficial in project portfolio.